 Astaire dropped out of the picture because of illness — as did his replacement, Donald O'Connor — so it fell to Danny Kaye to serve as Crosby's song-and-dance sidekick.
 Their romantic interest was supplied by Rosemary Clooney and Vera-Ellen, and the action of both films centered around a New England inn.

-To keep the couples in a constant state of perpetual motion, the director — Chicago's Tony-winning Walter Bobbie — tapped Randy (42nd Street) Skinner to choreograph.
-They've collaborated on a couple of Encores! shows (Face the Music and No, No, Nanette), and, says Bobbie, "I knew Randy would do the period accurately without camping it.
+Basically, the stage musical has been previewing four years out of town, launching its new book by David ( Is He Dead?)
+Ives and Paul Blake in San Francisco in 2004.
+The Broadway cast stars Stephen Bogardus as Bob and Jeffry Denman as his pal Phil.
+Dispatching the distaff side are Kerry O'Malley and Meredith Patterson as Betty and Judy Haynes.
+To keep the couples in a constant state of perpetual motion, the director — Chicago's Tony-winning Walter Bobbie — tapped Randy ( 42nd Street) Skinner to choreograph.
+They've collaborated on a couple of Encores! shows ( Face the Music and No, No, Nanette), and, says Bobbie, "I knew Randy would do the period accurately without camping it.
 He has great respect for period shows.
 He doesn't have to spoof them.
 I knew he'd understand how to deal with the dancing and how to help Bruce Pomahac develop dance arrangements from the Berlin songs that felt period without, in any way, satirizing them.
 He knows what he's doing.
 He's a master of the form — yet it's fresh."

 To dance on Broadway was why Skinner left Ohio in 1976.
 Choreography was just an accident sprung on him by two great dancing stars who inspired and mentored him: In February of 1980, Gower Champion asked him and Karin Baker to be his dance assistants on 42nd Street.
 Five years later, Ginger Rogers double-cast him as choreographer and leading boy (opposite Karen Ziemba) in a Babes in Arms she directed upstate and in Connecticut.
 "I still have things in my script she told me.
 She had so many words of wisdom and so much knowledge about performing."